t-kuni/php-url-meta-mapper/README.md

-# Meta Mapper
+# PHP URL Meta Mapper

-URL based meta data mapper.
+This library is URL based meta data mapper.
-provide fluent interface.
+Purpose of this is to collect various places SEO text settings into one place.
+This is useful in web page like to often occur modification for SEO.
+You can define mapping simply between URL and Meta data through the fluent interface.

 ## Features